jeevan1985/hyundai_doc_auth_final/GUIDES/MASTER_GUIDE.md

 > - **Prerequisite**: `mkdir -p appdata applog` (plus subfolders) is **mandatory** before any launch.
 > - **Backup/Restore**: Strictly operate on host paths (`tar`, `cp`, `rsync`). **Do not** use `docker volume` commands for data management.

-> Refactor Notice (2025-10): Data directory path normalized from `/appdat` to `/appdata`.
-Update any custom volume mounts, scripts, or environment variables accordingly.
-Only lowercase `appdat` forms were renamed; unrelated terms like `data` or `database` remain unchanged.

 ---

 <!-- ToC Sidebar: Renders in VS Code Preview, static HTML.
 Degrades gracefully on GitHub. -->